Llenar70/allye-doc/CausalTree.md

 ### 3. Model Evaluation and Metrics

-*   **AUUC Score (`_calculate_auuc`)**: Samples are sorted in descending order of their predicted CATE, an Uplift Curve is created (x-axis: number of subjects, y-axis: cumulative treatment effect), and the area under this curve is calculated.
-This evaluates the model's ranking performance.
+*   **AUUC Score (`_calculate_auuc`)**: Samples are sorted in descending order of predicted CATE and an uplift (Qini) curve is formed.
+The area under this curve is computed as AUUC.
+When Evaluation Method = CV, AUUC is based on out-of-fold predictions.
 *   **Feature Importance (`_calculate_feature_importance`)**:
     *   **Impurity-based**: Uses the importance scores (`feature_importances_`) that the `CausalTreeRegressor` model internally holds, based on how much each feature contributed to the splits.
     *   **Permutation-based**: Uses `sklearn.inspection.permutation_importance`.
 It measures the importance of a feature by randomly shuffling its values and measuring how much the model's performance (in this case, AUUC score, etc.) degrades.